alh1m1k/WebKeyboard-for-StarCitizen/README.md

 ### Security
 The WBK designed to be host for one or multiple client that behave like MFD for ONE user.
-So this is single user system.
-No identification or session. <br/> Application have all it's resource build in, and do not require any kind of internet connection to work. <br/>
+So this is single user system. <br/>
+Application have all it's resource build in, and do not require any kind of internet connection to work. <br/>
-It have no tls/ssl on webserver, mostly due to lack of embed dns implementation and lack of time.
-But application enforce closed encrypted wifi connection.<br/>
+It have optional ssl webserver with user defined certs, and encrypted wifi connection.<br/>
-It use primitive text/binary protocol and rudimentary client authentication.</br>

 > [!WARNING]
 > Do not use and do not provide internet connection of any kind to application wifi network.</br>
 > Do not share network with other device that internet connected, like phones with mobile internet.</br>
 > Host in "hotspot mode" more preferable than in STA(Station Mode).
 Don't connect to host net devices that not host client(display).</br>
+> Use encrypted ssl server with your own cert for better security,
 > Change password for wifi (and optionally SSID) every factory reset and firmware update (every first enter).</br>
 > Remember: every device in network can access host, and host can control your keyboard and joystick, keyboard controls PC</br>
-> Host will notify every client about new client that connected.<br/>
 > If PC contain sensitive information do not use application.<br/>
 > As precaution usb descriptors also can be changed in `config.h` do it if you know what you doing.<br/>